 [Also see my article Actors and Addiction.]

-[Photos added - not in Kindle version of book.]
+[Photos added - not in Kindle version of my book.]

 AA (Alcoholics Anonymous) & 12-Step programs are NOT the only option for treatment, and probably not the best fit for complex and creative people.
 See more info at one resource I know about, appropriately named Alternatives Treatment – “an addiction treatment and alcohol abuse program that focuses on giving clients the option to choose moderation instead of complete abstinence.”